Scottish Episcopal Church: From the Union of England and Scotland in 1707

 In 1707 Scotland and England were merged into a single Kingdom of Great Britain.
-The Scottish Episcopalians Act of 1711 protected the Episcopal Church, which marked its virtual incorporation as a distinct society.
+The Scottish Episcopalians Act 1711 protected the Episcopal Church, which marked its virtual incorporation as a distinct society.
 However, matters were still complicated by a considerable, though declining, number of Episcopalian incumbents holding parish churches.
-Moreover, the Jacobitism of the non-jurors provoked a state policy of repression in 1715 and 1745, and fostered the growth of new Hanoverian congregations, using the English Prayer Book (served by clergy who had been ordained by a bishop but amenable to none), who qualified themselves under the act of 1711.
+Moreover, the Jacobitism of the non-jurors provoked a state policy of repression in 1715 and 1745, and fostered the growth of new Hanoverian congregations, using the English Prayer Book (served by clergy who had been ordained by a bishop but amenable to none), who qualified themselves under the 1711 act.
 This act was further modified in 1746 and 1748 to exclude clergy ordained in Scotland.

-These causes reduced the Episcopalians who, by 1689, had been a large section of the population to a minority, save in a few corners of the west and north-east of Scotland.
+These causes reduced the Episcopalians, who in 1689 had been a large section of the population, to a minority, save in a few corners of the west and north-east of Scotland.
 Their official recognition of George III, on the death of Charles Edward Stuart in 1788, removed the chief bar to progress.
 In 1792 the penal laws were repealed, but clerical disabilities were only finally removed in 1864.
 The Qualified Chapels were gradually absorbed in the early 19th century.

 After the independence of the Thirteen Colonies, the Scottish Episcopal Church also took the step of consecrating Samuel Seabury at Aberdeen in 1784.
 He became the first bishop of the American Episcopal Church after being refused consecration by Church of England clergy.
 In this way, it can be said that the Episcopal Church in the United States owes as much of its origins to the Scottish Episcopal Church as to the Church of England.

 The Theological College was founded in 1810, incorporated with Trinity College, Glenalmond, in 1848, and re-established at Edinburgh in 1876.
 Theological training is now provided by the various dioceses and is supervised by Scottish Episcopal Institute (formerly, the Theological Institute of the Scottish Episcopal Church).

 In 1900 the church had 356 congregations, with a total membership of 124,335 and 324 working clergy.
 Membership did not grow in the following decades as it was believed it would.